MathOnco/valis/README.rst

 .. code-block:: bash

-    $ conda install -c conda-forge wsi_valis
+    $ conda install -c conda-forge valis_wsi

 pip
 ---
-VALIS can be downloaded from `PyPI <https://pypi.org/project/valis-wsi/#description>`_ using the pip command.
+VALIS can be downloaded from PyPI as the `valis-wsi <https://pypi.org/project/valis-wsi/#description>`_ package using the pip command.
 However, VALIS requires several system level packages, which will need to be installed first.

 Prerequisites
 ~~~~~~~~~~~~~